Shians/Nextflow-docs/docs/Operators.md

 These operators assist in testing and debugging workflows.

 ### view
-Prints items to the console for inspection.
+Use `view` to print items to the console for inspection.
 ```groovy
 Channel.of('foo', 'bar')
   .view() // Output: foo, bar
 ```

 ### subscribe
-Subscribes to a channel to perform actions on emitted items.
+Use `subscribe` to perform actions on emitted items.
 ```groovy
 Channel.of(1, 2, 3)
   .subscribe { println "Item: $it" }